nanocosmos/docs/docs/nanoplayer/nanoplayer_token_security.md

 - The domain name may contain: a-z | A-Z | 0-9, periods (.), and hyphens (-).
 - The domain name may have a trailing period (.), the root domain.
 - The domain name should not start or end with a hyphen (-).
-- The top-level domain (TDL) should not include digits only.
+- The top-level domain (TLD) should not include digits only.

 Valid referers (examples):
 - nanocosmos.de